-See the Chairman of the Department of Mathematics and Computer Science for the course of study leading to B.S. in Math that will prepare the student for admission to engineering school.
+See the Chairman of the Department of Mathematics and Computer Science for the course of study leading to a B.S. in Math or the Chairman of the Department of Chemistry and Engineering Sciences for the course of study leading to a B.S. in Physical Science that will prepare the student for admission to engineering school.
 Students with proficiency exam or AP credit and who attend four summer short courses may complete the degree in three calendar years.